Vennela33/dental-assessment/README.md

 ## Live Demo

 (Optional but preferred)
-A live demo of this project can be found here: [Link to your live demo - e.g., Netlify, Vercel, GitHub Pages]
+A live demo of this project can be found here: [(https://relaxdental.netlify.app/)]

 ---